Mediacorp: Production

 In 2000, MediaCorp Studios was created to produce content for MediaCorp TV channels, such as Channel 5, Channel U and Channel 8.
 In 2001, EagleVision was created to produce content for Suria and Vasantham.
-They co-produce programmes with regional broadcasters and production houses such as Media Prima Malaysia, Radio Televisyen Malaysia, Radio Television Brunei, ABS-CBN Studios Philippines, NET.
-Indonesia, Eightgeman Taiwan and Taiwan Television.
+They co-produce programmes with various foreign broadcasters and production houses such as Double Vision Malaysia, Astro Shaw Malaysia, Media Prima Malaysia, Radio Televisyen Malaysia, Radio Television Brunei, ABS-CBN Studios Philippines, GMA Network Philippines, MQuest Ventures/Cignal/TV5 Entertainment Philippines, Linmon Media China, NET.
+Indonesia, TVRI Indonesia, TVBS Taiwan, Eightgeman Taiwan and Taiwan Television.

+The company also owned Raintree Pictures, a film subsidiary set up in 1998, but closed in 2012.
+The company produced and released 32 titles, mostly in Mandarin.

 Controversies

 1982 misinformation over Zainal Abidin

 At 6:54am on 6 October 1982, SBC Radio 2 claimed that Malaysian squash champion Zainal Abidin died in a car accident.
 Said announcement turned out to be a voice test conducted by a newsreader ahead of the 7am bulletin.
 In the wake of the voice test, Zainal received calls regarding his status.
 SBC subsequently apologised to Zainal.
 Azmi Mahmud, who did the voice test, was sacked on 22 January 1983, in the fallout of the incident.
 To prevent further mishaps, SBC tightened its controls on its news procedures.